benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 ### Enrolment/admin requirements

-We will require public liability insurance for any students who come onto campus for the c/c/c studio sessions.

 In the short term, it would be great to be able to give students who complete the c/c/c studio program (which will be held in semester-long increments) an official ANU certificate of completion.